 What distinguishes the D.Min. from academic doctorates such as the Ph.D., Th.D., and S.T.D. is that its primary focus is on the practice of ministry.
 The D.Min. is also distinctive from other professional degrees such as the Ed.D. and the Psy.D. in that it builds on the three-year master of divinity (M.Div.) and at least three years of post-M.Div. ministry experience.

 To be admitted to the D.Min. program a person must:

-- 1. Possess an ATS-accredited M.Div. degree with a minimum GPA of 3.0 as verified by the submission of an official transcript, or meet the seminary's M.Div.-equivalency requirements. - 2.
-Document full-time participation in ministry for at least three years after the completion of the M.Div. degree, including a written endorsement of the applicant's admission to the D.Min. program from his or her church or parachurch organization. - 3.
-Submit a written statement of his or her ministerial goals, personal history, leadership experience, and recent reading. - 4.
-Submit three letters of reference. - 5.
+- 1. Possess an ATS-accredited M.Div. degree with a minimum GPA of 3.0 as verified by the submission of an official transcript, or meet the seminary's M.Div.-equivalency requirements (see below) - 2.
+Document full-time participation in ministry for at least three years after the completion of the M.Div. degree, including a written endorsement of the applicant's admission to the D.Min. program from his or her church or parachurch organization - 3.
+Submit a written statement of his or her ministerial goals, personal history, leadership experience, and recent reading - 4.
+Submit vitae or résumé - 5.
+Submit three letters of reference - 6.
 Complete an interview with the D.Min.
-Committee.
+Committee